itera-io/terraform-provider-taikun/docs/resources/project.md

 - `disk_size` (Number) The server's disk size in GBs.
 Defaults to `30`.
 - `kubernetes_node_label` (Block Set) Attach Kubernetes node labels. (see [below for nested schema](#nestedblock--server_kubemaster--kubernetes_node_label))
+- `spot_server` (Boolean) Enable if this to create kubernetes servers with spot instances Defaults to `false`.
+- `spot_server_max_price` (Number) The maximum price you are willing to pay for the spot instance (USD) - Any changes made to this attribute after project creation are ignored by terraform provider.
+If not specified, the current on-demand price is used.
 - `wasm` (Boolean) Enable if the server should support WASM.
 Defaults to `false`.

 Read-Only: